“Ha’way the lads!”

 Where?
 The Empress, Side, Newcastle upon Tyne, NE1 1PR

-You may or may not know this (although in certain circles, knowledge of this bar may require the handing-in of your man card) but Bijoux has featured in Geordie Shore more than a few times and it remains a regular haunt of the cast members, as well as A-list ‘slebs like Ellie Goulding and gorgeous Hollyoaks star Jennifer Metcalfe.
+You may or may not know this, but Bijoux has featured in Geordie Shore more than a few times and it remains a regular haunt of the cast members, as well as A-list ‘slebs like Ellie Goulding and gorgeous Hollyoaks star Jennifer Metcalfe.
 But as well as literally rubbing shoulders with the stars, this bar will also see you getting to know a superb selection of international disc-spinners, and a “geet walla” drinks list to boot.

 Come here for… A Newcastle bar “as seen on TV”